A Guide to Property Development

 - You have planned every detail and costed every phase.
 You will need to produce a full development appraisal including a schedule of works that includes the costings for materials and labour and the timescales.
 The lender will stress it against previous projects they have funded in that area to ensure your costings are accurate.
 They will also obtain professional valuations to confirm the value now and the value at the end of the project.

 Property development has become very popular over the years, especially with TV shows such as grand designs and homes under the hammer, amongst others.
 Whilst there is the scope for large profits to be made, there are also many opportunities for mistakes to be made.
-Using a property development finance broker bring many benefits.
-A broker will work with their client to ensure that a comprehensive package is put together and presented to the right lender for the development, resulting in an agreement to lend at favourable terms.
+Using a property development finance broker brings many benefits.
+A broker will work with their client to ensure that a comprehensive appraisal of the development and the developer is presented to the right lender.

 When is the right time to buy?